FuriousDCSL/cinder/README.md

   probably work).

-open SM2BS.py
+Open SM2BS.exe

-a file dialog will appear, select the sm file you wish to convert.
+A file dialog will appear, select the sm file you wish to convert.

 A second dialog will appear.
 Select the directory where you want to save the json files.